marcodigia/LM48/ComunicationProtocol.md

 # Command Client -> Server

 In the following we will use:
 1. !x! to indicate something that is required to user
 2. [x]+* to that x can be repeted 2 up to 4 times

 ## Registation process

 R £00£ !username! £00£

 Where:
-* R stay for registation command
+* R denotes registation command
-* username stay for username choose by user
+* username denotes username choose by user

 ## Unregitration process

 U £00£ !username! £00£

 Where:
-* U stays for unregistration command
+* U denotes unregistration command
-* username stays for username choose by user
+* username denotes username choose by user

 ## Setup process

 S £00£ IDT1 £00£ IDT2 £00£ IDT3 £00£ IDPU1 £00£ IDPU2 £00£ IDPU3 £00£ IDPR [£00£ IDW £00£]+*

 Where:
-* S stays for setup command
+* S denotes for setup command
-* IDTn stays for ToolCard's id
+* IDTn denotes ToolCard's id
-* IDPUn stays for PublicCard's id
+* IDPUn denotes PublicCard's id
-* IDPR stays for PrivateCrad's id
+* IDPR denotes PrivateCrad's id
-* IDW stays for WindowPattern's id
+* IDW denotes WindowPattern's id

 ## Actions

 ### GetAmountToChange

 A £00£ GATC £00£

+Where GAT denotes the value to assign to a dice.

 ### GetDraftedPoolIndex

 A £00£ GDPI £00£

-Where GDPI stays for draftpool index
+Where GDPI denotes draftpool index.

 ### GetMatrixIndexFrom

 A £00£ GMIF £00£

-Where GMIF stays for index where dice is placed
+Where GMIF denotes matrix index where dice is placed.

 ### GetMatrixIndexTo

 A £00£ GMIT £00£

-Where GMIT stays for idex where dice has to be placed
+Where GMIT denotes matrix idex where dice has to be placed.

 ### GetRoundTrackIndex

 A £00£ GRTI £00£

-Where GRTI stays
-### UpdateDraftPool

-A £00£ UDP £00£

-### UpdateWindowPattern

-A £00£ UWP £00£

-### UpdateRoundTrack

-A £00£ URT £00£
+Where GRTI denotes the index of round track from which take a dice.

 # Server -> Client